linkpoolio/documentation/docs/market_node_verification.md

 Firstly, you need to deposit some LINK into the Market.

 1. Login to your profile
-2. Click "ETH Wallet" on the sidebar
+2. Click "Wallet" on the sidebar
 3. Ensure Metamask is installed
 3. Click Connect
 4. Make sure you have enough LINK to deposit in your wallet